xxFREESHROUDxx/restaurant-menu-app/README.md

-## Restaurant Menu App
+# Restaurant Menu App

-This project is about a restaurant menu app.
+This project is about a restaurant menu app

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).